Railslide/railslide-blog/content/travis-mock-afternoon-of-frustration.md

 Summary: My plan was to quickly set up Travis CI for Subvenv and then move on to other projects.
 Instead, it came out that I couldn't have been more wrong and I ended up instead in an afternoon of frustration.
 Status: draft

 I have been tinkering for a while with the idea of setting up Travis CI for Subvenv.
-I mean, automatically running tests on pull requests sounded like a great idea and the getting started guide seemed pretty straightforward, so why not use a bit of my today free-for-coding time for setting Travis up?
+I mean, automatically running tests on pull requests sounded like a great idea and the getting started guide seemed pretty straightforward, so why not use a bit of my today's free-for-coding time for setting Travis up?

 Armed with enthusiasm, I set up the `.travis.yml` configuration file, granted the necessary GitHub permissions, enabled Travis for Subvenv, pushed, and... build failure!